IBM/example-health-apis/ExposeDB2DataThroughzOSConnect.md

 * ## Registering the Service and the API in the z/OS Connect Server

   - In order to run your DB2-based API on z/OS Connect, some entries must be made in the **server.xml** file.
-These entries describe the destination location of DB2 and the credentials used to reach it.
+These entries describe the destination address of DB2 and the credentials used to reach it.

-  - Open the server.xml file

-  - Save the server.xml file.
+  - Follow the instructions in this Knowledge Center article to edit the server.xml file:  https://www.ibm.com/support/knowledgecenter/en/SS4SVW_beta/configuring/config_rest_conn.html

   - **You are now ready to test your API.**